atomist-skills/docker-build-skill/README.md

     Occasionally you may want to pull private base images from a different registry.
 Use the **Docker registries to pull from** parameter to configure those additional registries.

+1. **Select the trigger for running this skill**

+    This skill can build Docker images on Git push or tag events.
+Use this parameter to configure the trigger.

 1. **Specify the name of the image**